innolitics/natural-neighbor-interpolation/README.rst

 The API for :code:`naturalneighbor.griddata` is similar to :code:`scipy.interpolate.griddata`.
-Unlike Scipy, the third argument is not a dense meshgrid, but instead is just the ranges.
+Unlike Scipy, the third argument is not a dense mgrid, but instead is just the ranges that would have been passed to :code:`mgrid`.
+This is because the discrete Sibson approach requires the interpolated points to lie on an evenly spaced grid.

 .. code-block:: python